henningway/advanced-git/README.md

 Learn advanced git concepts by solving interactive exercises.

+I created this tool together with https://github.com/DasCapschen/ for a workshop at https://peerox.de.

 ## Get Started

 Clone this repository.
 Create a `.bin` directory inside the project.
 Go to